Flow-Launcher/Flow.Launcher.Plugin.PythonTemplate/README.md

-# Python Template for Wox Plugin
+# Python Template for Flow Plugin

-Just a Python Template Advice for Wox plugin, not a plugin.
+Just a Python Template Advice for Flow plugin, not a plugin.

 You can follow the template advice or not.
 But it could be better if you do.